kercre123/vicos-oelinux/README.md

 User build are as intended for software released to actual users.
 Debugging features such as SSH, ADB and fastboot are disabled for security. **All user builds are also perf builds.**

-Because user builds are basically not debugable, there are non-user versions of the user builds.
+Because user builds are basically not debuggable, there are non-user versions of the user builds.

 | User                | Debuggable         |
 |---------------------|--------------------|